AM Auto Sprinter Van Windows 2002-2006

 The AMA Slider Van Windows feature a solar privacy glass, designed to fit OEM body stampings and utilize the factory cut-hole.
 The glass has excellent UV filtration at only 17% allowable UVs.

 Large non-screened opening.
 To secure the window simply squeeze the latch located at the middle portion of the sliding window.
-This will have the latch in a vertical position blocking the screen and glass from being able to slide open.

 AMA (AM Auto) products carry with them a 6-month Limited Manufacturer Warranty.

 AM Auto Sprinter Van Windows 2002-2006 - T1N Sprinter Van Windows

 |MS95-B2L P||2nd/3rd Row Both Sides||158||Solid|

 |MS95-LB P||Driver Side Rear Cargo Door||ALL||Solid|

 This window is installed with Urethane Adhesive, you will need a primer base and we recommend edge molding for the cut edge.